SnootyMonkey/Falkland-CMS/API/REST/taxonomy.rst

 With Falkland CMS, it is typical to have multiple orthogonal taxonomies categorizing the items in a collection.

-In addition to be classified in multiple taxonomies, items can also be categorized in more than 1 category in the same taxonomy.
+In addition to being classified in multiple different taxonomies, items can also be categorized in more than 1 category in the same taxonomy.
 In fact, as has been pointed out above, it is rare for items to be categorized in just one category in a taxonomy since they are members of their categories' parent categories as well.